siimpl/multi-architecture-cicd/README.md

 Our solution uses the [native node strategy](https://docs.docker.com/build/building/multi-platform/#multiple-native-nodes) to give us the performance gains of native architecture builds, but still supporting multi-architecture manifests.

-Going through the guide, you will notice how the `native-build` action runs almost 100% faster than the `emulated-build` action using the self-hosted runners.
+Going through the guide, you will notice how the `native-build` action runs roughly 90% faster than the `emulated-build` action using the self-hosted runners.

 ## Pre-requisuites